abhishekredwal/Mini-Project/README.md

 ## Important Functionalities in Project
 > 1. Register

-Users will be able to register using email-id.
+Users can register using email-id.
 The data will be stored in the back-end.
-Form validation is done using *Java validation Package(see code)*.
+Form validation is done using *Java validation package(see code)*.
+Java database connection *(JDBC)* is done in registration servlet.
 > 1. Login

+Users can login using registered email-id and password.
+Validation of credentials are done in *login servlet* where JDBC is done.

 > 1. Form Validation

+Java validation package has been created which takes care of form validation.
+Validation of name, email-id and password is done.

 > 1. Booking
 > 1. Add New Shows